Golden Milk with Vitality Oils

 - Total Time: 20 minutes

-- 1 tablespoon fresh ginger, peeled, thinly sliced and crushed
+- 1 tablespoon fresh ginger, peeled, thinly sliced, and crushed or 4–6 drops Ginger Vitality Essential Oil

 - 2 teaspoons coconut oil